smbowler/catstagram/javascript/README.md

 look at the jQuery and understand how we're using the object to adjust our HTML.

 #### Challenge
-Go look at the picture below.
+Look at the picture below.
 Can you add some CSS to get your Catstagram looking like instagram.com?
 Consider the bullet points below:

  <img src="../img/messi.png" style="max-height: 450px">